-Table Tennis: World No 92 Ayhika Mukherjee upsets Korean World No 8 Shin Yubin in QF thriller
+Table Tennis, Asian C’ships: India stun South Korea to semi-finals; assured of first-ever medal

 She was fielded to play the opening singles match against second-seeded Korea and faced Shin, a 20-year-old prodigy who reached the semifinals of the Paris Olympics in what turned out to be a gripping contest.

 However, Korea rallied to mount a comeback.
 Sreeja Akula competing in her second competition following an injury layoff was defeated 0-3 by Lee Eunhye.

-Yubin then exacted revenge by defeating Manika in a close 3-2 match in which the Indian rallied from two games down but finally fell short.
+Shin then exacted revenge by defeating Manika in a close 3-2 match in which the Indian rallied from two games down but finally fell short.

-Mukherjee rescued India in this tie by winning three consecutive games against Jihee in the final match.
+Mukherjee eventually rescued India in the tie by winning three consecutive games against Jihee in the final match after being a game down.

 The Indian women's team will face Japan in the semifinals on Wednesday, following Japan’s 3-0 win over Singapore in the quarterfinals.